aakrutibeladiya/browser-extension-boilerplate/README.md

 - 2. injected script or popup
   - all css is inline written in partials file

-## how to change HTML for extension
+## How to change HTML for extension

 - for sidebar/main popup skeleton /src/browser_action/browser_action.
 - check for the partial file in "/src/partials".

-## how to update translations/locale
+## How to update translations/locale

 - all label strings are available at "commonJs/utils_global.js update string according to lang key

-## how to generate packaged/uglified code
+## How to generate packaged/uglified code

 - run "npm i" at root directory
 - update gulpfile.js if you have changed folder names